 All parents are informed of the arrangements for counselling when their child enters the School.
 Any parents who do not wish these services to be available to their child during their time at School are requested to inform the Deputy Head in writing.
 However, whilst parental wishes will be taken into account, particularly for pupils lower down the School, the welfare of the pupil is paramount and each case will be considered individually.

-The counsellor will keep a formal record of pupils seen which may include mention of the types of issues discussed.
+The Counsellor will keep a formal record of pupils seen which may include mention of the types of issues discussed.
 Pupils are legally entitled to see records relating to themselves.
 All records are treated as discreet and confidential.
 Such formal records are in addition to any private case notes that the Counsellor may make confidentially for aide-memoire purposes.

-Will my counsellor discuss my problems with staff at School?
+Will my Counsellor discuss my problems with staff at School?

-No. The counsellor will only make contact with staff at School if you request this.
+No. The Counsellor will only make contact with staff at School if you request this.
 In such circumstances you will be asked to agree to this first.
-The Counsellor should not be required or expected to disclose confidential information to senior staff or Heads of House departing from the rules of confidentiality set out above.
-However this does not preclude the Counsellor from being consulted on or involved in discussions about the most appropriate forms of support and response to a pupil’s pastoral or behavioural difficulties.
+The Counsellor should not be required or expected to disclose confidential information to senior staff or Heads of Year departing from the rules of confidentiality set out above.
+However, this does not preclude the Counsellor from being consulted on or involved in discussions about the most appropriate forms of support and response to a pupil’s pastoral or behavioural difficulties.
 The Counsellor will be able to contribute valuably to these processes without disclosing confidential information.